MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 This setting works with all browsers.
 However, to satisfy a device policy, like a compliant device requirement, the following operating systems and browsers are supported.
 Operating Systems and browsers that have fallen out of mainstream support aren’t shown on this list:

 > [!IMPORTANT]
-> For Chrome users, Chrome only supports macOS Platform Single Sign-on (PSSO) with browser extensions.
-Chrome support with PSSO is currently disabled for the  [Microsoft Enterprise SSO plug-in for Apple devices](/entra/identity-platform/apple-sso-plugin).
-This is a work in progress and will be ready before general availability.
+> For Chrome users wishing to use macOS Platform Single Sign-on, we recommend using the [Microsoft Enterprise SSO Plugin](/entra/identity-platform/apple-sso-plugin).
+Because PSSO uses Secure Enclave instead of Keychain, PSSO is currently not compatible with Chrome SSO.
+A browser extension is being developed to ensure compatibility between Chrome SSO and PSSO and will be ready before general availability.

 | Operating Systems | Browsers |
 | :-- | :-- |